FNALssi/cetmodules/doc/manual/buildtool.1.rst

 :program:`buildtool` assumes one is using `CMake <https://cmake.org>`_ and the macros and functions defined within cetmodules inside a :abbr:`UPS` environment to produce a :abbr:`UPS` package.
 This in turn implies the existence of files :file:`ups/{product}.table` :file:`ups/product_deps`, and file:`ups/setup_for_development`, the latter of which has already been sourced prior to invoking :program:`buildtool`.

 .. note:: :abbr:`UPS` is **deprecated**, in addition to being practically unknown outside certain areas of experimental particle physics.
-If your package is not already reliant on :abbr:`UPS`, you are encouraged not to start: the macros and functions provided by cetmodules to aid building and packaging your code do not need :abbr:`UPS`, or any of its accoutrements.
+If your package is not already reliant on :abbr:`UPS`, you are *strongly* encouraged not to start: the macros and functions provided by cetmodules to aid building and packaging your code do not need :abbr:`UPS`, or any of its accoutrements.

    If your package *does* rely on :abbr:`UPS`, you are encouraged to investigate :program:`migrate` to facilitate evolving your package to no longer rely on UPS,becoming buildable via more general means such as `Spack <https://spack.readthedocs.io/>`_, *while still being buildable with and for the* :abbr:`UPS` *environment*.